usgpo/uslm/docs/2_0_12/generated-merged/USLM-User-Guide.md

 For USLM, the namespace URI is defined as the following URL:

 http://xml.house.gov/schemas/uslm/1.0

+>**Note:** (updated in v2.0) For version 2.0 and later, the namespace URI follows the pattern http://xml.house.gov/schemas/uslm/2.0 to reflect the major version change.

 #### 1.5.2.3 Namespace Prefix
 Ordinarily, a namespace prefix is not necessary and should not be used.
 However, in cases where a namespace prefix is deemed necessary, the preferred prefix is &quot;USLM&quot;.